Data-Driven Certification of Neural Networks with Random Input Noise: Formulating the Certificate

 \end{example}

-The problem of choosing $h$ and $\Theta$ (and therefore also $\mathcal{H}$) is discussed in detail in Section \ref{sec: data-driven_reformulation}.
+The problem of choosing $h(\cdot)$ and $\Theta$ (and therefore also $\mathcal{H}$) is discussed in detail in Section \ref{sec: data-driven_reformulation}.
 By restricting our search for $\epsilon$-covers to within the class $\mathcal{H}$, our search reduces to maximizing the approximate robustness level over the parameter set $\Theta$.
-By slightly abusing notation, we denote the dependence of the approximate robustness level on the parameter $\theta$ explicitly as
+By slightly abusing notation, we denote the dependence of the approximate robustness level on the parameter $\theta$ explicitly as $\hat{r}(\theta) = \inf\{a^\top y + b : y\in h(\theta)\}$, and we formulate the following optimization problem: